dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 Click on the message bar at the bottom of your screen and summon the desired assistant(s) or select them by clicking on 🤖 in the message bar.

-If your Admin has enabled it, you can also use the @Dust assistant in Slack.
+If your Admin has enabled it, you can also use the @dust assistant in Slack.
 Just call them like you would in Dust to get answers.

 Always use "@" before the assistant's name when you call them, like you do in Slack.
 If you don't, the assistant won't reply, even to your follow-up questions.